thecoding-society/website/README.md

 ## Contact

-If you have any questions or need assistance, please reach out to The Coding Society team at [email protected]
+If you have any questions or need assistance, please reach out to The Coding Society team at [peccodingsociety@gmail.com](mailto:peccodingsociety@gmail.com)

 We appreciate your contributions to make The Coding Society website even better!